 In the world of the forgettable 1998 Godzilla, there was no such thing as a Godzilla movie.
 The eponymous monster was named after a supposed mythical Japanese sea creature called Gojira (Godzilla's name in Japan) whose name gets mispronounced.

-The same thing happens in Godzilla (2014), in that there are no Godzilla movies in this universe.
-Especially weird because the young Ford has a poster for a Japanese kaiju film, which wouldn't have existed in real life if Godzilla hadn't been the Trope Codifier for that genre.
+The same thing happens in Godzilla (2014), there are no Godzilla movies in this universe.
+While it might seem weird that the young Ford has a poster for a Japanese kaiju film, which Godzilla was the Trope Codifier for, the genre and Godzilla itself was inspired by giant-monster films like The Beast from 20,000 Fathoms.
 Gareth Edwards later explicitly confirmed that Godzilla movies don't exist in this universe.

 In Gremlins 2: The New Batch this was done several times — the Gremlins attack movie critic Leonard Maltin, who is giving a negative review of the first movie.
 In a later scene, the Gremlins appear to take over the cinema's movie projector room, using it to make shadow puppets and then show old black-and-white "naturist" movies.
 They are only stopped when an usher gets Hulk Hogan, who is in the audience at the time, to threaten to introduce the Gremlins to "The Hulkster."
 In the video release, the gremlins instead wander into a John Wayne movie, but then he shoots them all.